ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 ## Sliding Window
-How to tell if its a sliding window problem?
+How to tell if it's a sliding window problem?
 • Deals with arrays
 • Find/calculate among subarrays